 Cultural – aiding pupils in exploring aspects of their own cultural heritage, and in developing positive attitudes towards diversity.

 Special services to celebrate important times and festivals in the Christian Church’s year take place at the local Church.
-Everyone in the school family, community and other friends and relatives are very welcome to join with us at these special times: Harvest, Christingle, Christmas, Easter and also at the Leavers’ Service at the end of the summer term.
+Everyone in the school family, community and other friends and relatives are very welcome to join with us at these special times: Harvest, Christingle, Christmas, Mothering Sunday, Easter and also at the Leavers’ Service at the end of the summer term.
 The children are actively involved in producing and leading the services showing their involvement with worship in the community.

 Across our schools we aim to promote opportunities for personal reflection and spiritual development, this is encouraged across the curriculum specifically in our acts of worship and provides a safe environment for children to develop their own values and beliefs.
 Within the acts of worship, the children are actively involved both with discussions, stories, questions and prayers.
 The academy also encourages active engagement through developing the children as worship leaders allowing them to plan and deliver worship to the whole school.